Lvly-00/personal-portfolio/README.md

 This personal portfolio was built using the following technologies and libraries:

-- **React 19** – Core JavaScript library for creating dynamic, component-based interfaces.
+- **React JS** – Core JavaScript library for creating dynamic, component-based interfaces.
-- **Vite 7** – Modern build tool for fast and efficient development.
+- **Vite** – Modern build tool for fast and efficient development.
 - **Sass (SCSS)** – For advanced, modular styling with variables, nesting, and mixins.
 - **Three.js** – Used for 3D rendering, interactive visuals, and immersive effects.
 - **GSAP (GreenSock Animation Platform)** – For smooth, high-performance animations.